MuhammadHarisSiddiqui620/Road-Rules-Mobile-App/README.md

-# Road Rules App 🎉
+# Driving Rules App 🚗

-A user-friendly Birthday Calendar app for Android and iOS that helps users keep track of important birthdays.
-The app provides an intuitive interface for adding birthdays, viewing upcoming celebrations, creating gift lists, and even sending personalized greeting cards.
+A user-friendly Driving Rules app for Android and iOS that helps users learn about driving regulations and road signs.
+The app provides an intuitive interface for accessing driving rules, viewing road signs, saving favorites, and searching for relevant information.

 ## Features ✨

-- **User Profile**: Enter and personalize your username.
-- **Birthday Management**: Add, edit, and delete birthdays with detailed profiles.
-- **Calendar View**: Displays all added birthdays and upcoming celebrations.
-- **Gift Planning**: Create a list of gifts along with their costs.
-- **Greeting Cards**: Select, customize, and send digital greeting cards.
+- **Welcome Screen**: Displays the application logo and automatically switches to the home screen.
+- **Dashboard**: The main screen with navigation options for Driving Rules and Road Signs.
+- **Driving Rules**: A categorized list of articles with an option to add to favorites.
+- **Road Signs**: View various road signs with images and descriptions.
+- **Favorites**: Save articles and signs for quick access.
-- **Search Functionality**: Quickly find profiles by name.
+- **Search Functionality**: Easily find articles and road signs by keywords.

 ## Screens 🚀

 The app consists of several key screens:

-### 1. **Loading Screen**
+### 1. **Welcome Screen (Splash Screen)**
-   - The first screen that appears when the app starts.
+   - Displays the app logo at startup.
+   - Automatically switches to the home screen after 2-3 seconds.

 ![image](https://github.com/user-attachments/assets/69612bc1-fd27-40b8-8a10-ef2871893069)

-### 2. **Username Entry Screen**
+### 2. **Home Screen (Dashboard)**
-   - Users enter their name, which will be used in the app.
+   - The main screen for navigation.
+   - Buttons to access:

 ![image](https://github.com/user-attachments/assets/c9952d08-e1c0-431f-9090-4a6ead6e6cc5)

-### 3. **Main Screen**
+### 3. **Driving Rules Screen**
    - Displays a greeting with the user's name.
    - Shows a calendar with upcoming birthdays.

 ![image](https://github.com/user-attachments/assets/9410445b-e7ad-436e-8803-e713c4b03e43)

-### 4. **Questionnaire Screen**
+### 4. **Driving Rules Article Screen**
    - Allows users to add a birthday with details.
    - **Features**:
      - Add a photo